lanaash/Mikrotik/README.md

 Attempt to have Cisco like "VRRP tracking" functionality.

-In this case we track default route and adjust VRRP priority.
+In this case we track default route (e.g. PPPoE or BGP) and adjust VRRP priority.

 The base priorities are stored in the comment for the VRRP interface  so you can decide if what router is primary or backup per VRRP group as needed.